aslamahmed07/Google-Data-Analytics-Capstone-Project/Case_study_1.md

 returned to any other station in the system anytime.

 *This Project includes the following Six Steps/Phases of data analysis process -* **Ask,Prepare,Process,Analyze,Share and Act**
+# PHASE 1 : ASK
+#### Three questions will guide the future marketing program:
+1. How do annual members and casual riders use Cyclistic bikes differently?

+2. Why would casual riders buy Cyclistic annual memberships?

+3. How can Cyclistic use digital media to influence casual riders to become members?